garrettpauls/VSGallery.AtomGenerator/ReadMe.md

 The changelog of all versions.
 Issue details can be found by number in the [issue tracker](https://github.com/garrettpauls/VSGallery.AtomGenerator/issues).

+## v1.0.2

+* Pulled in ChrisMaddock's changes:
+  * Fixed URI format exceptions when targeting network paths.
+  * Added return code 0 for success, 1 for error.
+* Logger no longer throws an exception if it can't write to the file.

 ## v1.0.1

 * Issue #1 - zip entry names for images are normalized to support both / and \ in the manifest file.